Kent beat Bears to reach T20 Finals Day

 Kent, 2007 winners, face 2009 victors Sussex at Edgbaston on 18 September.

-Hampshire and Somerset will meet in the other semi-final, a repeat of the 2010 final.
+Hampshire and Somerset will meet in the other semi-final - a repeat of the 2010 final.

 Billings and Daniel Bell-Drummond (53) each took 37 balls to ease Kent to a decent, although slightly sub-par, score.

-But the Bears then collapsed alarmingly before some fabulous late fireworks from Jake Lintott and Tim Bresnan gave the visitors some false hope.
+But the Bears then collapsed alarmingly before some fabulous late fireworks from Jake Lintott and Tim Bresnan gave the visitors false hope.

-The Bears' defeat, in their first quarter-final in four years, turned into a repeat of their only previous T20 meeting with Kent, in 2008, a 42-run loss, also at the last-eight stage.
+The Bears' defeat, in their first quarter-final in four years, turned into a repeat of their only previous T20 meeting with Kent.
+Back in 2008, they suffered a 42-run loss, also at the last-eight stage.

 The only two survivors from that match were England pair Joe Denly and Chris Woakes, who made a surprise first appearance in almost two months after recovering from a heel injury.